CaptainUnknown/dnft-supply-chain/README.md

 # Dynamic NFT Based Supply Chain
 ![Hardhat CI](https://github.com/CaptainUnknown/dnft-supply-chain/actions/workflows/ci.yml/badge.svg)

+An innovative blockchain-based traceability tool designed for the agrifood industry.
+It certifies the quality and origin of products by tracking each step of the production process, from planting to the distribution, using blockchain technology.

 ## Introduction
 These smart contracts are designed to manage and track the lifecycle of produced batches in the supply chain & the actors involved in each step.
 All actors are assigned a soul-bound unique NFT that should be generated based on their compliance and necessary checks.
 Similarly, each batch is represented by a unique dNFT tied to the necessary on-chain data held in `BatchManager` contract.